kivikakk/recogedor/README.md

 Configure a source and one or more destination mailboxes.  `imap` is currently the only supported `type`.
 TLS is always used.  `host` is used for SNI.
 The `ip` can be specified manually.

+The source defines the list of folders to monitor.
+Mail items are appended to the corresponding folder on the destination side.

 The process script is a Lisp.
 I'm terribly sorry.
 One or more sexps define the action to be taken on each mail item.  **You must implement your own idempotency method.**  Recogedor will rescan the